 What items do you think you will need or would like to get to start your journey into the world of digital scrapbooking?
 Is there something else that you would add to the list: if so, what?
 I would really love to know so please post in the comments or private message me via the Contact page.

-This post is part of our Digital Scrapbooking FAQ Series, the complete index for which can be found on the Start Here: Frequently Asked Questions page.
+This post is part of our Learn Digital Scrapbooking FAQ Series, the complete index for which can be found on the Learn Digital Scrapbooking: Start Here with the FAQs page.